UWPCE-PythonCert/PythonCertDevel/source/scripts/Sequences.rst

 * Length
 * Iteration

+I'll get into all of those as we go along.

 Sequence Types
 --------------

-There are eight builtin types in Python that are *sequences*:
+There are eight built in types in Python that are *sequences*:

 * string
 * list